2022 12 Hours of Sebring: Post-race

 Vauiter, Westbrook, and Duval's second place finish allowed them to take the lead of the DPi Drivers' Championship with 676 points while Blomqvist and Jarvis dropped from first to third.
 Bamber and Lynn advanced from sixth to fourth.
 Since it was the season's first points paying race, Keating, Huffaker, and Jensen led the LMP2 Drivers' Championship with 385 points.
 Since it was the season's first points paying race, Barbosa, Willsey, and Jakobsen led the LMP3 Drivers' Championship with 374 points.
 The final results of GTD Pro kept Campbell, Jaminet, and Nasr atop the Drivers' Championship while race winners Antonio García, Jordan Taylor, and Nicky Catsburg advanced from sixth to second.
 Bortolotti, Caldarelli, and Mapelli jumped from twelfth to fourth.
 McAleer and Skeen's second place finish allowed them to take the lead of the GTD Drivers' Championship with 672 points while Hardwick, Heylen, and Robichon dropped to third.
 Pérez Companc, Mann, and Vilander advanced from fourth to second.
 Cadillac and Ferrari took the lead in their respective Manufacturers' Championships while Porsche continued to top the GTD Pro Manufacturers' Championship.
 Pfaff Motorsports continued to top the GTD Pro Teams' Championship, while JDC-Miller MotorSports and Gilbert Korthoff Motorsports took the lead in their respective Teams' Championships.
-PR1/Mathiasen Motorsports and Sean Creech Motorsport ecame the leaders of their respective class Teams' Championships with ten rounds remaining.
+PR1/Mathiasen Motorsports and Sean Creech Motorsport became the leaders of their respective class Teams' Championships with ten rounds remaining.